Theodosios Alexander

 Theodosios Alexander is an American academic, engineer and author.
 He has served as faculty and in academic administration in four universities, in the UK and USA, following the award of four graduate degrees from MIT, and work in engineering industry.

 Education

-Graduating with a first class honors bachelor of science degree in Marine Engineering from the University of Newcastle upon Tyne in 1981, Alexander went on to complete three Master of Science degrees in naval architecture and marine engineering, ocean systems management, and mechanical engineering, all from the Massachusetts Institute of Technology (MIT).
+Graduating with a first class honors bachelor of science degree in Marine Engineering from Newcastle University in 1981, Alexander went on to complete three Master of Science degrees in naval architecture and marine engineering, ocean systems management, and mechanical engineering, all from the Massachusetts Institute of Technology (MIT).
 These were followed by a doctorate in mechanical engineering, also from MIT.